 TREVOR's Stilt Shoes Gallery

-Shortly after I first learned to walk on professional strap-on stilts in the late 80's, I stiltwalked in the St. Patrick's Day Parade in Holyoke MA.
+In March of 1989, about two years after I learned to use professional stilts, I stiltwalked in my first parade: the St. Patrick's Day Parade in Holyoke MA.
 At that time, the wooden ends of my stilts were showing below my stilt pants, and all along the parade route, smart-alecky men kept yelling at me, "Hey!
 You lost your feet!"
 Every single one of them thought that was just so, so funny.
 And all of them thought they were being oh so refreshingly original, too.

-Anyways, about halfway through the parade route, I decided that I was plenty tired of hearing that particular jibe already.
-Not only was it distracting from what I was trying to do (entertain the crowds), but it was rather annoying to keep hearing the same wiseacre comment over and over and over again.
-It's a very long parade.
+Anyways, about halfway through the parade route, I decided that I was already plenty tired of hearing that particular jibe.
+Not only was it distracting from what I was trying to do (entertain the crowds), but it was rather annoying to keep hearing the same wisecrack over and over and over and over and over and over and over again.
+(It's a very long parade.)

 So the very next day I put socks and a pair of sneakers on the bottoms of my stilts, and I've never had to put up with that particular problem again.
 Instead, I continually get nice comments about my shoes.
 Much more pleasant to deal with.

 I do have to use screws to keep the shoes on the silts but most people don't really look that close.
-Besides, I colored the heads of the screws to match the shoes to make it even less obvious.
+Besides, I color the heads of the screws to match the shoes, making it even less obvious.

 However, sneakers wear out pretty fast.
-Especially the canvas kind that I like.
-So over the past two decades, I've gone through quite a few pairs of shoes.
+Especially the kinds that I like.
+So since 1989, I've gone through quite a few pairs of shoes.

-In the following photos, you'll catch all my various stilt shoes (as well as my two pairs of stilt socks and all of my home-made stilt pants, too).
+In the following photos, you'll catch all 10 pairs of my stilt shoes, as well as my 3 pairs of stilt socks, and all 8 pairs of my home-made stilt pants, too.

 Hope you enjoy my Stilt Shoes Gallery.